Inviting or Adding SSO users

 Choose the level of access to the knowledge base content for the SSO user.

-For example, you want to restrict the SSO user to access only a particular category.
+For example, you want to restrict the SSO user to accessing only a particular category.

-• None - No access to the knowledge base site content.
-This can be used for instances when the Owner or Admin has not decided on the content scope and would like to do it later.
+• None: No access to the knowledge base site content.
+This can be used for instances where the Owner or Admin has not decided on the content scope and would like to do it later.

-• Complete knowledge base (Project) - Access the entire knowledge base with all its version(s), language(s), categories, and articles
+• Complete knowledge base (Project): Access the entire knowledge base with all its workspace(s), language(s), categories, and articles

-• Version / Language - Access specific version(s) and language(s) in the knowledge base site
+• Workspace / Language: Access specific workspace(s) and language(s) in the knowledge base site

-• Category - Access specific categories in version(s) and language(s) of the knowledge base site
+• Category: Access specific categories in the workspace(s) and language(s) of the knowledge base site

-You must select a content role before assigning the content access
+You must select a content role before assigning content access

 • The chosen content role and access would be created as a new combination